Maskey71098/Classifaction-ML/README.md

 * SVM doesn’t directly provide probability estimates, these are calculated using an expensive five-fold cross-validation.
 * It is included in the related SVC method of Python scikit-learn library.

-### **Steps Involved**
-1. Importing the libraries.
-2. Importing the dataset.
-3. Splitting the dataset to training and testing sets.
-4. Feature Scaling.
-5. Training the Kernal SVM classification model on training set.
-6. Predicting a new result.
-7. Predicting the test result.
-8. Making the confusion matrix.
-9. Visualizing the training set results.
-10. Visualizing the testing set results.

  ### **Observation**